RocketDerp/April14_2025/Grim_Blunt/Hate_Itself/Prizing_Hate_Values.md

 &nbsp;

-The utility of men, msut be entertaining (sports stars, actors, charming) or inner life is discarded.Unlelss, of course, you are a religon symbol: Moses, Trump, Putin, Buddha, Jesus - then people care about your marriage  / parenting / inner life and notice.
+The utility of men, msut be entertaining (sports stars, actors, entertainers, musicians, artists, charming, military) or inner life is discarded.
+Unlelss, of course, you are a religon symbol: Moses, Trump, Putin, Buddha, Jesus - then people care about your marriage  / parenting / inner life and notice.
 https://old.reddit.com/r/Adulting/comments/1nk1nsa/whats_your_take_on_this/

 Then those men feel they have to *earn* digity and emotonal worth, conquest women.
 Arrange systems of control over women.
 As Malala describes in her October 8, 2013 book of bieng a girl under the Taliban.